Clergy & Administrative Staff

 Rabbi Lisa Grushcow received her B.A. from McGill University in 1996.
 She was then named a Rhodes Scholar and spent three years at Oxford University, where she earned a master’s degree in Judaism and Christianity in the Greco-Roman World, and then a doctorate.
 She was ordained a rabbi in 2003 at the Hebrew Union College–Jewish Institute of Religion in New York City, where she studied as a Wexner Graduate Fellow.

 Upon graduation, Rabbi Grushcow joined Congregation Rodeph Sholom in New York City, where she served as Associate Rabbi.
 She held this position until July 1, 2012 when she assumed the role of Senior Rabbi at Temple Emanu-El-Beth Sholom in Montreal.
-She is the author of Writing the Wayward Wife: Rabbinic Interpretations of Sotah, and the editor of The Sacred Encounter: Jewish Perspectives on Sexuality.
-She is a contributor to The Torah: A Women’s Commentary and the Torah Treasures videos for children, and is a regular columnist with the Canadian Jewish News.
+She edited The Sacred Encounter: Jewish Perspectives on Sexuality, and contributed to The Torah: A Women’s Commentary, and is widely published online and in print, including as a regular columnist with the Canadian Jewish News (click here to read or download the PDF).

-Rabbi Grushcow is a sought-out speaker in the Montreal Jewish community.
-She is an active member of the Christian Jewish Dialogue of Montreal, the Montreal Board of Rabbis, the Canadian Rabbinic Caucus, and the Human Rights Committee of the Montreal Holocaust Museum.
-She is a member of the President’s Rabbinic Council of the Hebrew Union College-Jewish Institute of Religion, and is involved in the Reform movement on an international level.
+Rabbi Grushcow is co-President of the Montreal Board of Rabbis, and is involved in the Reform movement on an international level.
 In 2015, The Jewish Daily Forward nominated Rabbi Lisa Grushcow as one of the 33 America’s Most Inspiring Rabbis.
 Read the article here.

 Rabbi Ellen Greenspan

 Rabbi Greenspan is thrilled to be a member of the wonderful team of professionals at Temple.
 Having moved from New Jersey in 2014, she is thoroughly enjoying living in Montreal – even during the winter!